 Some days the light goes out in the hall,

-I literally chained smoked my nerves into a
+Losing faith as I chained smoked my nerves

 I rise two steps towards the upper corner,

 Given to me by my dad before he turned yellow

 And died.
 The bulb burns, a yellow sizzle.

 How one forgets a lit bulb is acutely hot

 I don’t know, but I remember now why I

 Put up with the flicker for so long,